GraphBLAS/SuiteSparseSessions/Session1/README.md

 4. **CUDA JIT kernels**: GPU kernels with same architecture as CPU JIT
 5. **Generic kernels**: Slowest fallback using function pointers and memcpy for everything

-**Quote:** "Every multiply, every add, every typecast, even typecast double to int is through a function call pointer."
+**Quote:** "For a generic kernel, every multiply, every add, every typecast, even typecast double to int is through a function call pointer.
+They are slow, but allow GraphBLAS to compute any operation without the need to shell out to a compiler for the JIT.
+Some platforms can't do that (the Apple iPad) and some end-user applications will not want to allow it.
+To get good performance, an application developer can run the app in a development and allow GraphBLAS to compile its JIT kernels.
+Then those JIT kernels can be converted into Pre-JIT kernels, which I'll describe later."

 ## Kernel Selection & Execution Flow